-Clause 13 Design schedule and execution schedule
+Clause 13.
+Working schedule and detailed time schedule

-Subclause (1) By the deadline stated in the agreed master programme, the contractor must prepare a design schedule and an execution schedule that meet the deadlines set out in the agreed master programme.
+Subclause (1) By the deadline stated in the agreed master programme, the contractor must prepare a working schedule that meets the deadlines set out in the agreed master programme.
+The working schedule must state the sequence of the individual elements of the contractor's works and take the parties' obligations under health and safety regulations into account.